AdaCore/spark2014/docs/lrm/source/subprograms.rst

     [This includes both assignment statements and passing a ghost variable as an out or in out mode actual parameter.]

-.. _tu-fe-ghost_entities-13:
+.. _tu-fe-ghost_entities-14:

-13. An Assertion_Policy pragma specifying a Ghost assertion policy shall not occur within a ghost subprogram or package.
+14. An Assertion_Policy pragma specifying a Ghost assertion policy shall not occur within a ghost subprogram or package.
     If a ghost entity has a completion then the Ghost assertion policies in effect at the declaration and at the completion of the entity shall be the same.
 [This rule applies to subprograms, packages, types, and deferred constants.]

+    The Ghost assertion policies in effect at the point of the declaration of an entity and at the point of an aspect specification which applies to that entity shall be the same.

-.. _tu-fe-ghost_entities-14:
+.. _tu-fe-ghost_entities-15:

-14. The Ghost assertion policies in effect at the declaration of a state abstraction and at the declaration of each constituent of that abstraction shall be the same.
+15. The Ghost assertion policies in effect at the declaration of a state abstraction and at the declaration of each constituent of that abstraction shall be the same.

 .. _etu-ghost_entities-lr:

-.. centered:: **Dynamic Semantics**

-.. _tu-nt-ghost_entities-15:

-15. The effects of specifying a convention of Ghost on the run-time representation, calling conventions, and other such dynamic properties of an entity are the same as if no convention had explicitly been specified.
-[This usually means the same as if a convention of Ada had been explicitly specified.]

-.. _etu-ghost_entities-ds:

 .. centered:: **Verification Rules**